sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 public sealed class YellowPackage : AsyncPackage
 ```

 Go to `Tools` → `Options` → `Yellow Extension,` you will see that there is an option value named `Display command`.
 Visual Studio automatically creates the option page for the extension.
-Your extension can have multiple options pages; to do it, add another `DialogPage` derived class, and add another `ProvideOptionPage` attribute for it.
+The extension can have multiple options pages; to do it, add another `DialogPage` derived class, and add another `ProvideOptionPage` attribute for it.

 We have an extension with a command and an options page, we could move on to changing our command's visibility.